Cycle Seahaven (CSH) is affiliated to Cycling UK (formerly CTC), and as such complies with Cycling UK’s documentation and policies.

 The Club and Committee accept no responsibility for personal injury or loss/damage to personal property not arising as a result of CSH’s own act or default.

-As an affiliated club of Cycling UK our Cycle Seahaven officials are covered for third party liability insurance.
-Members can also obtain this type of insurance by joining Cycling UK as an affiliate member at a subsided cost as detailed on our Benefits & Discounts page.
-Other popular insurance cover is available from British Cycling or you may be covered by your own household insurance policy.
+As an affiliated club of Cycling UK, Cycle Seahaven officials benefit from third party liability insurance.
+CSH members can also obtain this type of insurance by joining groups such as Cycling UK or British Cycling, or you may be covered by your own household insurance policy.